postmanlabs/labs-docs/src/pages/docs/api-governance/configuring-api-governance-rules.md

 search_keyword: "api governance, schema validation, api schema vulnerabilities"
 ---

-> [Configurable governance rules are only available to Postman Enterprise teams.](https://www.postman.com/pricing) If you don't have an Enterprise account, you'll be able to see the API Governance admin panel, but you won't be able to turn rules on or off or add new rules.
+> [Configurable governance rules are only available to Postman Enterprise teams.](https://www.postman.com/pricing) If you don't have an Enterprise account, you'll be able to see the API Governance dashboard, but you won't be able to turn rules on or off or add new rules.

 You can use the _API Governance dashboard_ to customize the governance rules that Postman applies to your [API definition](/docs/designing-and-developing-your-api/defining-an-api/).
 Postman lints your API definition and shows you any rule violations.
 Adhering to these API Governance rules enables you keep your API consistent and consumable.